fkerimov/Amazon_Vine_Analysis/README.md

 ![five_star_percentage](images/five_star_percentage.png)<br>

 ## Summary for [...]v1_01.tsv.gz dataset:
 While the second analysis includes more Vine reviews, it supports the findings in the original analysis.
-Namely, that the datasets contain few reviews of books by Vine members.
+Namely, that the datasets contain few positive reviews of books by Vine members.
 The second analysis, however, does confirm the absense of bias in the Vine reviews given that only 33.5% of the Vine reviews are 5-Star reviews, while over half of non-Vine reviews are 5-star.
+Furthermore, 99% of the total 5-star reviews are done  by non-Vine members.